How ‘awake’ is your Enterprise Architecture tool vendor?

 Because the ever-increasing demand for understanding of the business and IT ecosystem means that the number of questions successful EA teams get asked (unsuccessful EA teams don’t get asked anything) has increased exponentially.
 And how do EA teams answer questions?
 With charts, or with pictures.

-Now the problem with EA tools that have their legacy as solution design tools in projects is that the number of pictures you need to draw to deliver a project – where the scope is fixed and the deliverables predictable – is relatively small.
+Now the problem with Enterprise Architecture tools that have their legacy as solution design tools in projects is that the number of pictures you need to draw to deliver a project – where the scope is fixed and the deliverables predictable – is relatively small.
 But the number of pictures you need to answer a question about the enterprise is huge.
 And at this point, the conventional model of manually-drawing diagrams – placing each box lovingly by hand – breaks down.

 You simply can’t draw enough pictures fast enough.